ryanfleharty/recursion-intro-warmup/recursion-algorithms-intro.md

 You can warm up by writing a simpler function that just console.logs each element in a given array.

+## Bonus algorithms

+Some classic recursion examples include calculating the Xth number in the Fibonacci sequence, calculating the factorial of a number, and using binary search to scan a sorted array for a specific value.

 *Copyright 2018, General Assembly Space.
 Licensed under [CC-BY-NC-SA, 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)*